 Be consistent in asking questions around key topics.
 For example, let’s say travel is an issue at your place of work.
 Be sure to ask every applicant how they will travel to work on a daily basis.
 This may sound simple but it will give you a much clearer picture of exactly who you should invite to interview.

 Where you have criteria candidates are expected to meet as a minimum requirement, recruiters can save you bags of time.
-Most consultants will pre-screen candidates for you using a set of interview questions prepared by you.
+Quality consultants will pre-screen candidates for you by video interview using a set of interview questions prepared by you.
 This avoids wasting your valuable time interviewing irrelevant candidates.

 It might sound obvious but it is not uncommon for employers to employ a candidate without first asking for references.
 Therefore we strongly suggest the following recruitment advice for employers: